 Our commitment to diversity, equity & Inclusion

 Diversity, Equity and Inclusion (DEI) has and continues to be central to the cultivation of meaningful community.
 We acknowledge that as a Jewish community our institutions, despite their commitment to values based learning and community building, have perpetuated racism, ableism, homophobia, and other forms of oppression.
-We recognize that the land that our campsite sits upon is Wappo land that was unjustly stolen.
+We acknowledge that our summer home sits on land which was taken from the native Onasatis People beginning in the mid-1800s.

 In January 2020, our full-time professional team, board, and alumni identified that Diversity, Equity and Inclusion needed to become a more central focus to our current internal efforts for growth and change.